Upper Eyelid Blepharoplasty

-This man only wanted what was needed to see better, so he only had an upper eyelid blepharoplasty.
+This gentleman only wanted what was needed to see better, so he only had an upper eyelid blepharoplasty.

 Ptosis, or droopy upper eyelids, results from inadequate muscle function.
 This can occur because the muscle that raises the eyelid thins or slips.
 The result is that the eyelid margin (the part the eyelashes are attached to) drops down to cover the top portion of the eye and sometimes even the pupil.
 This can be seen in children who are born with eyelid muscle that contracts poorly.

-Eyelid ptosis is repaired by shortening the muscle or by reattaching the slipped muscle to raise the eyelid.
+Eyelid ptosis is repaired by shortening the muscle, or by reattaching a slipped muscle, to raise the eyelid.
 There are two muscles in the eyelid: the major muscle, the levator palpebrae, which is just under the eyelid skin, and a smaller Mueller’s muscle which is posterior near the back surface of the eyelid.
 Either or both of these muscles may be operated on.

 Ptosis Repair: Adult Posterior

 In this surgery the smaller posterior muscle, or Mueller’s muscle, is shortened.
-The posterior ptosis repair is the shorter surgical procedure in time than the anterior levator advancement.
+The posterior ptosis repair takes less surgery time than the anterior levator advancement.
 A test can be performed in the office before surgery that will show the doctor and the patient what results can be expected from the procedure.
 The incision is made on the back surface of the eyelid so there is no skin incision.

 This procedure can be performed in combination with an upper eyelid blepharoplasty so that the eye is opened wider and excess skin is removed.